Educational Events & Activities

 In addition to these storm water benefits, trees provide a host of other benefits such as improved air quality, reduced air temperatures in summer, reduced heating and cooling costs, increased property values, habitat for wildlife and recreation and aesthetic value.

-For More information about the programs listed above or other programs in Summit County, contact the at 330-929-2871 .
+For More information about the programs listed above or other programs in Summit County, contact the Summit Soil and Water Conservation District (SSWCD) at 330-929-2871 .